Smoothed quantile regression processes for binary response models: Estimating the coefficients

 The conditions on the kernel function $K$ are standard in the binary response setting and were for example considered in \cite{horowitz2009} and \cite{kordas2006}.
-Assumptions (D2)-(D4) and (Q) are uniform versions of the conditions in \cite{horowitz1992} and are needed to obtain results holding uniformly in an infinite collection of quantiles.
-Condition (D5) is needed to obtain a rate in the uniform representation below.
-Condition (D6) implies asymptotic independence of the limiting variables corresponding to different quantile levels.
-Essentially, it states that quantile curves corresponding to different quantile levels should be 'uniformly separated' which is reasonable in most applications.
-In particular, (D6) follows if the conditional density $f_{Y^*|W}(y|w)$ of $Y^*$ given $W$ is uniformly bounded away from zero for all $(y,w)$ with $F_{Y^*|W}(y|w) \in T$ and $w$ in the support of $W$.
+Assumptions (D2)-(D4) are uniform versions of the conditions in \cite{horowitz1992} and are used to obtain results holding uniformly in an infinite collection of quantiles.
+Condition (D5) is used to obtain a rate in the uniform representation below.
+In particular, (D5) will follow with $\gamma = 1$ if there exists a set $\Wc_0 \subset \Wc$ such that the matrix $\E[WW^TI_{\{W\in \Wc_0\}}]$ is positive definite and $\inf_{w\in \Wc_0, \tau \in T} f_{Y^*|W}(w^T\beta_\tau|w) > 0$.
+Conditions (D6) and (Q) place mild restrictions on the conditional density of $Y^*$ given $W=w$.
+This kind of assumption is standard in classical quantile regression.

-\begin{rem}{\rm Some straightforward calculations show that under assumption (D3) and the boundedness of the support of $Z$ the matrix $Q(s_0,\bar b_\tau,\tau)$ in condition (Q) is the second derivative of the function $b\mapsto S_\tau((s_0,b^T)^T)$ evaluated in $\bar b_\tau$.
-Since $S$ is assumed to be maximal in this point, the matrix $Q(s_0,\bar b_\tau,\tau)$ is negative definite, and thus we need to bound its largest eigenvalue away from zero in order to obtain a uniform version of the non-singularity of $Q$.} \end{rem}